notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * **Localization**:
     * [pulldown]: Set the language for the Notepad++ user interface.
-        * This copies one of the XML files from the `localization` folder to `nativeLang.xml`.
+        * This copies one of the XML files from the `localization\` folder to `nativeLang.xml`.
+        * To make changes to your localization, edit the language file `localization\<languagename>.xml`, as per the instructions in the [Binary Translation](../binary-translation/) section.
-        * _NOTE_: After upgrading to a new version of Notepad++, you may need to refresh the `nativeLang.xml`: change the **Localization** to another language, then change it back immediately to your preferred language.
+        * _NOTE_: After making changes to the XML file in the `localization` directory, or after upgrading to a new version of Notepad++, you need to refresh the `nativeLang.xml`: use the **Localization** drop-down to change the **Localization** to another language then change it back immediately to your preferred language, or skip the "another language" step and just click on the preferred language -- either way ends up with copying the file to `nativeLang.xml` and immediately updating Notepad++'s text for menus and dialogs.
+(Unlike many configuration files, exiting Notepad++ and restarting the application will _not_ bring in the new settings from an edited `localization\<languagename>.xml`; you _must_ re-choose the desired **Localization** for the changes to be applied.)
 * **Toolbar**:
     * `☐ Hide`: the icon-based toolbar will be hidden
     * There is a radio-button set of choices for the icons (updated v8.0.0)